mr-nazari/algo/README.md

 Google C++ Style Guide https://google.github.io/styleguide/cppguide.html

 ## Notes
 - In some cases, the code style may not match the introduced style.
-I will try to fix these things gradually.
+I will try to fix these things gradually 📈
-- Check `definitions.cpp` file it contains aliases and some other stuffs.
+- Check `definitions.cpp` file it contains aliases and some other stuffs 📖
-- I will try to add most known (or even unknown) algorithms by 2025.
+- I will try to add most known (or even unknown) algorithms by 2025 📅

+## Goal/Plan
+Making namespace for each bold topics like graph-theory, number-theory, ... which includes almost all the algorithms and functionalities related to that topic 🔥

 *The most important thing is readability at same optimality.
 Over time, I will try to make the codes better and **cleaner**.*